microsoft/azure-health-data-services-workshop/Challenge-08 - DICOM/Readme.md

 ## Advanced Path

-### Step 1 - Choose and follow a method for uploading, searching, retrieving images (C#, cURL, or Python)
+### Step 1 - Choose your preferred method for uploading, searching, and retrieving DICOM images (C#, cURL, or Python)

-Each method comes with set of prerequisites and instructions to follow:
+Each method comes with a set of prerequisites and instructions for getting started:

 C# - https://docs.microsoft.com/en-us/azure/healthcare-apis/dicom/dicomweb-standard-apis-c-sharp